 The Gettysburg battlefield is a beautiful area of rolling hills with significant historical importance but nothing struck me as an interesting photography subject except the fences and the cannons.

-I certainly wasn't looking to post about how to photograph fences but sometimes it's okay to just go out and shoot whatever interests you when you get to your destination.
-Watch less TV.
-Shoot more photos.
+I certainly wasn't looking to post about how to photograph fences, but sometimes it's okay to just go out and shoot whatever you see once you arrive at your destination.